Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Problem 1: IT focus instead of business focus

-Classic disaster recovery thinks in terms of systems: "We have backups for server X, failover for database Y, RPO of 4 hours, RTO of 8 hours."
+Classic Disaster Recovery thinks in systems: "We have backups for server X, failover for database Y, RPO of 4 hours, RTO of 8 hours."

 That sounds technically solid.

-But when your ERP system fails, your customers aren't interested in your RTO.
-They want to know: Can I order?
+But if your ERP system fails, your customers don't care about your RTO.
+They want to know: Can I place an order?
 When will my delivery arrive?
 Will I get support?

-We experienced this with an industrial company.
-Perfect IT-DR plan.
-But when their main supplier for a critical component was hit by a cyberattack, production stopped.
-The DR plan was of no help – because the problem wasn't their own IT but the lack of business process redundancy.
+We saw this at an industrial company.
+Perfect IT DR plan.
+But when their main supplier for a critical component went down due to a cyberattack, production stopped.
+The DR plan was no help at all—because the problem wasn't their own IT, but a lack of business process redundancy.

-We hear this often.
-The reality is more complicated.
+We hear that often.
+Reality is more complicated.

-If multiple major cloud providers have problems at the same time – and this has happened multiple times – your multi-cloud strategy is of little use.
-Especially if your application isn't truly provider-agnostic.
+If several major cloud providers have issues at the same time—and this has already happened multiple times—your multi-cloud strategy helps little.
+Especially if your application was not truly designed to be provider-agnostic.

-The major cloud providers experience dozens of service outages per year together.
-This is the new normal.
-The question is not "if" but "when" the next one will come.
+The major cloud providers experience dozens of service outages per year collectively.
+That's the new normal.
+The question is not "if," but "when" the next one will happen.

 Problem 3: Backups that don't work when it counts

-"We have backups" is the most common response when we ask about business continuity.
+"We have backups" is the most common answer when we ask about Business Continuity.

-But here's the catch: Modern ransomware specifically targets backup repositories.
+But here's the catch: modern ransomware specifically targets backup repositories.
 Attackers know that backups are your last line of defense.
-If the backups are encrypted too, recovery becomes... challenging.
+If the backups get encrypted too, recovery becomes... difficult.

-The more critical problem: Many companies have been making daily backups for years.
+The more critical problem: many companies run daily backups for years.
 But no one ever tests a real recovery.

-When the emergency actually happens?
-Backups are not restorable due to outdated encryption keys.
+Then when the real incident hits?
+Backups can't be restored because of outdated encryption keys.
 Or changed infrastructures.
 Or incompatible software versions.

 Recovery then takes weeks instead of hours.

-Problem 4: Plans age faster than you update them
+Problem 4: Plans become outdated faster than you can update them

-A BC plan from three years ago is mostly old paper today.
+A BC plan from three years ago is usually wastepaper today.

-Your IT landscape is constantly changing: New SaaS tools, cloud migrations, remote work infrastructure, new suppliers, organizational restructurings.
+Your IT landscape is constantly changing: new SaaS tools, cloud migrations, remote work infrastructure, new suppliers, organizational restructuring.

-But your BC plan might get brushed over once a year.
+But your BC plan might get skimmed once a year.
 If at all.

-When we talk to CFOs, most only calculate the direct IT outage costs.
-This massively underestimates the real damage.
+When we speak with CFOs, most only calculate direct IT outage costs.
+That massively underestimates the real damage.

-• Opportunity Costs: What deals couldn't you close because your systems were down for 3 days?
-Which customers bought from the competition?
+• Opportunity costs: Which deals could you not close because your systems were down for 3 days?
+Which customers bought from competitors?

-• Reputational damage: How many customers permanently switch to the competition after you're unable to deliver for 2 weeks?
+• Reputational damage: How many customers permanently switch to competitors after you were unable to deliver for 2 weeks?
 Which deals fell through?

-• Regulatory consequences: In Switzerland, mandatory reporting will be enforceable from October 2025 – not reporting can cost you up to CHF 100,000 per day.
-Similar regulations are coming EU-wide with NIS2.
+• Regulatory consequences: In Switzerland, reporting obligations become enforceable from October 2025—not reporting can cost you up to CHF 100'000 per day.
+Similar regulations are coming across the EU with NIS2.

-• Recovery resources: How many man-hours flow into manual workarounds, crisis management, and recovery?
-What could these resources have created instead?
+• Recovery resources: How many person-hours go into manual workarounds, crisis management, and restoration?
+What else could those resources have created?

-For a typical Swiss SME with CHF 20-100M annual turnover: A major incident without preparation quickly costs CHF 200K-2M.
+For a typical Swiss SME with CHF 20-100M in annual revenue: a major incident without preparation can quickly cost CHF 200K-2M.
 Directly and indirectly.

 The paradigm shift: From recovery to resilience